-The hardest part about owning a dog is knowing when and how to care for his health.
 Our dogs can't tell us when their feeling feverish or if their heart is racing.
-Oftentimes owners don't even realize their dog is ill until it's too late for treatment.
-Learning how to check a dog's vital signs is important information to know before an emergency happens.
+Oftentimes, owners don't even realize their dog is ill until it's too late for treatment.
+Learning how to check a dog's vital signs is important to know to prevent a health emergency.

-The vital signs that you need to know how to check are:
+The three important dog's vital signs that you need to know how to check are:

 - Heart rate